Market Maker Calculator

 Overround

-Your book percentage - should be over 100% for a profit margin
+Your market maker margin - should be over 100% for a profit margin

 Max Liability